vinita2000/vinita2000/README.md

 <br/>

 ###   :fairy_woman:  About Me  :fairy_woman:
-I am an India based computer science student and web developer, I am currenlty pursuing my B.Tech from [IIIT-Dharwad](https://iiitdwd.ac.in/), I am passionate about coding and web development.
+I am Data Analyst and a ETL developer, currently working at Deloitte.
 - ⚡ Fun fact ⚡ -
      - I am open for collaborations and projects